flynn/flynn/website/source/docs/architecture.html.md

 *Layer 1* is where most of what we consider Flynn to be exists.
 It's where containers become services or applications, and the user workflow is implemented.
-Everything in layer 1 is ultimately no different than the services it helps to deploy.
-In fact, we've intentionally stopped at layer 1 as opposed to creating a "userland" layer 2 because there would technically be no difference.
+Everything in Layer 1 is ultimately no different than the services it helps to deploy.
+In fact, we've intentionally stopped at Layer 1 as opposed to creating a "userland" layer 2 because there would technically be no difference.